DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 pos.z = payload.PosZ[gid];
 ```

+The mesh shader uses the same cube constant buffer as the amplification shader,
-In the mesh shader we will also use the cube vertex attributes and indices.
+but it also uses the cube vertex attributes and indices:

 ```hlsl
 cbuffer CubeData